Outdoor clothing makers strip environmental nasties from their kit

 "As we've become bigger, it's only right that our industry is questioned," Mark Held from the European Outdoor Group said on the sidelines of the Outdoor trade fair in Friedrichshafen.

-"A lot of these companies started out as just one person, they're very entrepreneurial, but now they realize they can't continue with the same practices."
+"A lot of these companies started out as just one person, they're very entrepreneurial, but now they realise they can't continue with the same practices."

 Clothing retailers like H&M and Marks & Spencer have already agreed to make their clothing PFC-free.